adamcallison/bream/docs/source/usage.rst

 for it.
 To do so, we inherit from :py:class:`Source <bream.core.Source>` and define the name and ``read`` method that loads the files and emits the numbers::

-    from __future__ import annotations

     from pathlib import Path
-    from random import random, randint, choices
-    from sys import argv
-    from time import sleep
     from contextlib import suppress

     from bream.core import Source, BatchRequest, Batch